fbpx

 Is Getting a Dental Bridge Painful?

-When you get a dental bridge, Dr. Hardt will use local anesthesia to numb the area, so you shouldn't feel any pain during the procedure.
+When you get a dental bridge, our Porterville, CA dentist will use local anesthesia to numb the area, so you shouldn’t feel any pain during the procedure.

 You may experience some slight discomfort or sensitivity, especially after the anesthesia wears off or during the process of preparing the neighboring teeth for the bridge.
 However, any discomfort is usually mild and can be managed with over-the-counter pain medication.